mkotsollaris/mkotsollaris.github.io/content/blog/CWV/index.md

 > The more JavaScript you are running, the higher the chance of bad score for FID.

 The above statement might quite sound outragous at first.
 After all, frontend engineering is all about JavaScript.
 The above statement suggests that we reduce the amount of JavaScript on the main thread 🤯.
-Here is how we can achieve that:
+There are mainly 3 ways of improving FID:

+> 1. Replacing JavaScript with CSS
+> 2. Using (the correct) DOM API lifecycle methods
+> 3. Running JavaScript on a background thread

 ### Replacing JavaScript with CSS

 CSS is a truly amazing language!
 Diving deep into CSS, we can almost re-write a whole lot JavaScript code just with CSS.
 The power of CSS is that it's by default optimized for the browser.
 This means that the browser will execute the code in the most efficient way possible.
-While CSS is considered (by many) quite of a more '*boring*' language that developers use at the end of their tasks, it's truly sophisticated in its nature and quite underated for its capacities.
-CSS for JS is an excellent course that has a lot of great content and examples, in case you want to drill into CSS!
+While CSS is considered (by many) quite of a more *boring* language that developers use at the end of their tasks, it's truly sophisticated in its nature and quite underated for its capacities.
+[CSS for JS](https://css-for-js.dev/) is an excellent course that has a lot of great content and examples, in case you want to drill into CSS!

 ### Using (the correct) DOM API lifecycle methods